Sprakbanken/mimir-linguistic/README.md

 # Linguistic evaluation of generative language models

-This repo contains pipelines and notebooks for linguistic evaluation of generative language models.
+This repo contains functionality for linguistic evaluation of generative language models.

 ## Setup
 You will need Python 3.10: